 What should we do about our weight?

 1. Sugar labelling - if every product had a front of package label around the size of a 10 cent piece describing the percentage of sugar in the package, we would raise awareness of this issue.
 2. If every time you ate out, you listed your dietary requirement as 'sugar (or fructose) free' we would change restaurant practices.
+3. Being mindful of what you are eating and why can help - keeping a food diary can be very effective for some people.
 These are very simple cultural changes which we can start working on today.